Crestron/CH5ShellUtilitiesCli/src/cli/generate-page/README.md

 - {page}.scss
 - {page}-emulator.json

+The page files will be created inside `./app/project/components/pages/{page}` folder.

 ```

 ## Understanding the generated code

-All template files are available in the folder `./shell-utilities/generate-page/templates`
+All template files are available in the folder `./ch5-shell-utilities-cli/src/cli/generate-page/templates`

 ### {page}.html